barebox/barebox/Documentation/boards/imx/nxp-imx8mm-evk.rst

 https://community.nxp.com/docs/DOC-340179

-Only minimal amount of necessary changes were made to those files.
+Only a minimal amount of necessary changes were made to those files.
 All of the "impedance matching" code is located in "ddr.h".

 Build barebox